 The question is how?
 How do you know your Moringa seeds are ready to harvest, and how do you harvest them when they are?

-Here is how to harvest moringa seeds
+How to harvest moringa seeds and pods

 Moringa seeds are ready to harvest after the pod is dry and has browned.
 A Moringa seed harvest typically involves twisting the pods from the trees and then splitting the pods in half, and then scraping and harvesting the seeds within both of the halves.